 According to the Gender Gap Report 2020, we can observe that gender gaps are evident in specific skilled technical roles.

 Women make up an estimated 26% of workers in Data and AI roles, 15% of workers in Engineering roles and 12% of workers in Cloud Computing roles.

 Even in 2021, the fact is that regardless of the industry, women earn less on average than men.
 The Global Gender Gap Report presented the gender pay gap and how it reflects across the globe.
 To date, there is still a 31.4% average gender gap that remains to be closed globally.

 Disparity in wages is perhaps one of the biggest reasons why women do not look towards careers in STEM.

-On the plus side, however, this year’s edition of the Global Gender Gap Index sees four Nordic countries in the top four positions of the global gender gap list.
+On the plus side, however, last year’s edition of the Global Gender Gap Index sees four Nordic countries in the top four positions of the global gender gap list.